 - In Mai-HiME, very little seems to be out of the ordinary in how Shiho reacts to news of Takumi going missing from his hospital room, but then Yuuichi mentions that Mai must be worried, and the last shot before the scene transitions is Shiho glaring angrily.
 Shiho then goes out and destroys Akira's Child, killing Takumi, out of spite toward Mai.

-- Star Wars: Episode I. During Qui-Gon's funeral, Mace Windu confirms that Darth Maul was a Sith.
+- The Phantom Menace: During Qui-Gon's funeral, Mace Windu confirms that Darth Maul was a Sith.
 Yoda states that "Always two there are: a master and an apprentice," and Mace wonders which one Maul was.
 The camera then cuts and focuses directly on Chancellor Palpatine.
-Given that this was a prequel for one of the most popular and financially successful movies ever, this was not so much "a reveal the hidden traitor" shot as a "fanservice for everyone on the planet, who already knows exactly who the traitor is" shot.
+Given that this was a prequel for one of the most popular and financially successful movies ever (and also that the actor playing Palpatine was the same actor who'd played him in Return of the Jedi), this was not so much "a reveal the hidden traitor" shot as a "fanservice for everyone on the planet, who already knows exactly who the traitor is" shot.

 - In the horror movie Vacancy, the hotel manager (who turns out to be the main villain) gets a long, drawn out shot after the main characters check in, which he spends looking both evil and smug.